Did You Just Call It "Rejection?" Excuse Me *BARFS*

-I've been going on auditions for commercial and feature work for three years now.
+I've been going on auditions for commercial and feature work for several years now.
 I've been involved with theater, and acting regularly since I was eleven years old, and had an interest in it well before that.
 I'd even watch movies 3-4 times before we had to return them to the video rental store.

 The story you tend to hear a lot is how famous actors faced a lot of "rejection" before their big break.
 "I heard 'no' a lot," is a quote that I can't attribute to any particular person, article, or blog on acting, but it's a trope I know I've seen.
 There were never any details about the 'rejection', the worst was left to the wandering mind.
 I imagined casting directors, and industry professionals stopping someone mid-audition, spitting on them, and telling the person to 'get out of my office & never show your face again!"
 That's what I imagined this "rejection" was.
 After all, it has to be pretty awful for someone to be talking about it.
 Surely no one would ever make themselves out to be a struggling hero for the sake of a story, right?
 That's the kind of "rejection" my childhood mind had hodge-podged together.

 The reality of what I encountered, & what I've experienced has been-- well, I can't think of a bad experience.
 The audition process takes anywhere from 30 seconds or more, & the only comments I hear about an audition performance (for myself and others) is the standard, "Ok.
 Thank you!
 That's it!" or "I really liked that one."
 The idea of outright rejection in the room is absurd.
 The only thing close is when your agent or the production company follows up their "you are being considered for the role," with a "you didn't book the gig."
 Even then, later, when I'd see the commercial I auditioned for, the look they were going for was completely out of my control in regards to a persons sex or genetic makeup.